 Capacity-building in the United Nations Economic Commission for Europe seed potato certification scheme

+Introduction

+The guideline is intended to be an all encompassing approach to training which can be used in its entirety for large capacity building projects or use individual components for more focused capacity-building.

 About the United Nations Economic Commission for Europe

 The primary goal of the United Nations Economic Commission for Europe (UNECE) is to encourage greater economic cooperation among its member states.

-The Working Party on Agricultural Quality Standards has elaborated a wide range of UNECE standards for food such as fresh fruit and vegetables, meat, eggs, seed potato and others.
+The Working Party on Agricultural Quality Standards has elaborated a wide range of UNECE standards for food such as fresh fruit and vegetables, meat, eggs, seed potatoes and others.

 UNECE standards aim at harmonizing existing national commercial quality standards in order to facilitate international trade, encourage production of high quality produce and thus protect consumer interests.